surfnet-niels/REFEDs-specifications/personalized.md

 The mechanism by which this entity label provides for consistent attribute release is through the definition of a set of commonly supported and consumed attributes.
 The attributes chosen represent a privacy baseline such that further minimization achieves no particular benefit for applicable services.
 Thus, the minimal disclosure principle is designed into the label.

-The use of the <md:RequestedAttribute> mechanism supported by SAML metadata is outside the scope of this category, and may co-exist with it in deployments as desired, subject to this specification’s requirements being met.
-`Do we have a similar ptoblem with OIDC?`

 #### 5.1 Required Attributes

 The _entity label attribute bundle_ consists (abstractly) of the following data elements: